cultural awareness

 Honored to Celebrate Music and Artistry

 Thank you Raye Zaragoza for performing live at the Kennedy Center.
-It was an honor for us hear and celebrate your work!
+It was an honor for us to hear and celebrate your work!

 Posted by reimanko in Leadership & Identity